openwisp/openwisp-radius/docs/user/social_login.rst

 used for the username field, while ``token`` should be used for the password field.

-The internal REST API of openwisp-radius will recognize the token and authorize the user.
+The internal REST API of OpenWISP RADIUS will recognize the token and authorize the user.

 This kind of implementation allows to implement the social login with any